matej-kotrba/effio/README.md

   - Vite
 - Package manager
   - pnpm

-### Database
+- Database
   - MongoDB / SQL databases

-### Backend
-- I want to keep project as serverless (on edge) as possible, however in need of file creation, backend server will be needed
+I want to keep project as serverless (on edge) as possible, however in need of file creation, backend server will be likely needed, in that case the
-- FastAPI / NodeJS - Express, NestJS
+FastAPI / NodeJS - Express, NestJS will be considered.

 ## Timeline